aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 Average age: 36
 {{< /highlight >}}

-However, if your scenario requires an internal object for a root XML element to be always generated while loading data to `XmlDataSource`, you can force this as shown in the following code snippet.
+However, if your scenario requires an internal object for a root XML element to be always generated while loading data to [XmlDataSource](https://reference.aspose.com/words/python-net/aspose.words.reporting/xmldatasource/), you can force this as shown in the following code snippet.

 {{< highlight python >}}
 options = aw.reporting.XmlDataLoadOptions()